RobertARandolph/AdmiralBumbleBee.com/_posts/2018-04-08-Waveform-9-instruments-and-effect-review.md

 ---
 layout: post
-title: 'Waveform 9: Instruments and Effect Review'
+title: 'Waveform: the good, the bad, the weird. - Version 9.1.1, Part 9: Instruments and Effect Review'
 comments: true
 date:   2018-04-08_09:36:28
 categories: music
 tags: ['Tracktion Waveform', 'DAW']
 image: /assets/Waveform/PluginReview.png
 description: A review of every instrument and effect that can come with Waveform 9
+series: waveform
 ---

 {::nomarkdown}